 How damage stimulates repair

-Prior research shows that the natural regeneration of the thymus is driven by two main factors: IL-23 and BMP4 .
+Prior research shows that the natural regeneration of the thymus is driven by two main factors: IL-23, which works through the downstream production of IL-22 , along with BMP4 .
 Each of these factors has been shown to regenerate the thymus .
 However, the biology of what stimulates and suppresses the natural production of these factors has not previously been thoroughly examined.

 This study, intending to bridge that gap, has demonstrated that apoptotic (dying) thymocytes stimulates the NOD pathway, which suppresses these regenerative factors.
 When acute damage causes the destruction of these thymocytes, this suppression is removed, thus allowing the thymus to regenerate itself.